Going Beyond Burnout

 Supporting long-term mental health solutions for physicians and advanced practitioners.

-Dr. Kellie Stecher is one of the founding members of Patient Care Heroes, an organization focused on sharing the stories of practitioners who are facing mental health struggles.
+Dr. Kellie Stecher is one of the founding members of Patient Care Heroes, an organization focused on sharing the stories of practitioners who are experiencing mental health conditions.
 She joined Ted Weyn on the Heroes of Healthcare podcast to discuss some of those findings.

 “I’m so grateful to work for a healthcare system that is addressing all of the potential outcomes of the covid outcomes, including PTSD, with programs.
 We are all very concerned about this,” Lavoie says.

-Recognizing the ongoing need for support and mental wellness, Piedmont is launching a women’s support group this summer.
+Recognizing the ongoing need for support and mental wellbeing, Piedmont is launching a women’s support group this summer.
 This group will be led by Dr. Diane Shannon, a physician coach specializing in addressing burnout.
-Piedmont also hosts quarterly virtual Q&A sessions for doctors where mental health is a part of the agenda, and has plans to roll out a physician-to-physician mentoring program.
+Piedmont also hosts quarterly virtual Q&A sessions for doctors, where mental health is a part of the agenda, and has plans to roll out a physician-to-physician mentoring program.

-As systems like Piedmont work to meet the mental wellness needs of doctors and providers, shifting the view from burnout toward long-term solutions to support healing from trauma should be a priority.
+As systems like Piedmont work to meet the mental wellbeing needs of doctors and providers, shifting the view from burnout toward long-term solutions to support healing from trauma should be a priority.

 A partnership that cares.